emera86/SASmanual-MkDocs/SASmanual/docs/medical/orr-dcr.md

 ## Disease Control Rate (DCR)

 The **disease control rate (DCR)** or **clinical benefit rate (CBR)** is defined as the percentage of patients with advanced or metastatic cancer who have achieved complete response, partial response or stable disease to a therapeutic intervention in clinical trials of anticancer agents.
+It is then a composite of **ORR and stable disease** and is useful to measure the efficacy of therapies that have tumoristatic effects rather than tumoricidal effects.

 ## Calculation